Simulation structures

 achieve a good balance between performance and accuracy for games.
 They can be changed to make the simulation more

-accurate at the expanse of a bit of performance.
+accurate at the expense of a bit of performance.
 Learn more about each integration parameter in

 the API docs.